GownKydo/bspwm-dotfiles/README.md

 ```

 Install fonst recommended on this site: [hack nerd fonts](https://www.nerdfonts.com/font-downloads).
-Download and install the fonts
+Download and install the fonts, for change the icons you can do on this site: [nerd fonts cheat sheet](https://www.nerdfonts.com/cheat-sheet)

 <br>